54CHA/54CHA/README.md

-Sup, I'm Sacha, way too cool for school.
+Way too cool for school.